PennyLaneAI/qml/whatisqc.rst

     :width: 55%
     :target: javascript:void(0);

 Whether practical algorithmic speedups are possible in the NISQ regime remains an open problem, but some instances of quantum devices solving computational problems that would take classical computers an unfeasible amount of time have already been demonstrated.
-For example, [Borealis](https://www.xanadu.ai/products/borealis/), **Xanadu’s flagship 216-qubit photonic quantum computer**, was shown to be able to achieve this *******************************[quantum computational advantage](https://xanadu.ai/blog/beating-classical-computers-with-Borealis)*******************************, and has been made accessible to everyone on the [Xanadu Cloud](https://pennylane.xanadu.ai/).
+For example, [Borealis](https://www.xanadu.ai/products/borealis/), **Xanadu’s flagship 216-qubit photonic quantum computer**, was shown to be able to achieve [quantum computational advantage](https://xanadu.ai/blog/beating-classical-computers-with-Borealis), and was the first of its kind to been made accessible to everyone on [Xanadu Cloud](https://pennylane.xanadu.ai/).

-Quantum advantage is not necessarily demonstrated on problems that are thought of as useful or practical, but it shows a clear sign toward the bright future of quantum computing. **Scalable, error-resilient photonic quantum computers** remain Xanadu’s central goal in the trek toward universal, fault-tolerant quantum computing.
+Quantum computational advantage does not necessarily need to be demonstrated on problems that are thought of as useful or practical, but it shows a clear sign toward the bright future of quantum computing. **Scalable, error-resilient photonic quantum computers** remain Xanadu’s central goal in the trek toward universal, fault-tolerant quantum computing.

 A general-purpose technology to solve real-world problems
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Few technological advances hold a real potential to let us speed through entire stages of scientific development, but quantum computers are likely to be the cornerstone *general-purpose technology* of the 21st century that will **change the way we do research, protect our data, communicate, and understand the world around us**.
-Initial progress has already shown that—with further improvements to quantum hardware setups—quantum computing will become used widely and applied to an ever-growing variety of problems across the globe.
+Initial progress has already shown that—with further improvements to quantum hardware setups—quantum computing will be used widely and applied to an ever-growing variety of problems across the globe.

 For example, quantum computers can be used to speedrun the development of new chemical compounds for medicine or agriculture, enable a perfectly secure exchange of private messages, optimize and enhance existing computational algorithms for image classification, traffic management, or product design, and for **thousands of other uses we haven’t thought of yet**.